-Continuation Coverage (COBRA) - If an individual has continuation coverage under the federal COBRA law or state continuation laws and also is covered under another group health plan as an employee or retiree, then the continuation coverage pays second.
+Continuation Coverage (COBR-1) - If an individual has continuation coverage under the federal COBRA law or state continuation laws and also is covered under another group health plan as an employee or retiree, then the continuation coverage pays second.

-Coverage for Employees and Dependents over the age of 65 - If you are an active employee over age 65, the Clark County Self-Funded Group Medical and Dental Plan will be the primary payer of benefits and Medicare will be secondary until retirement.
+Coverage for Employees and Dependents over the age of 65 - If you are an active employee over age 65, the Clark County Self-Funded Group Medical and Dental Benefits Plan will be the primary payer of benefits and Medicare will be secondary until retirement.

-Coverage for Retirees and/or Permanently Disabled members of a Retiree - If you or your dependents reach age 65 or become eligible for Medicare, this Plan will pay as secondary to Medicare for medical claims regardless of your or your dependents Medicare election.
-The Plan will however, continue to be primary for outpatient prescription drug coverage.
+Coverage for Retirees and Dependents (including Permanently Disabled Dependents of a Retiree) - If you or your Dependents reach age 65 or become eligible to enroll in Medicare Part A or Parts A and Part B, this Plan will pay as secondary to Medicare for medical claims regardless of your or your Dependents actually enroll in Medicare Part A and/or Part B. The Plan will pay for outpatient prescription drug coverage in accordance with the Employer Group Waiver Plan (EGWP) section of the Prescription Drug Expense Benefit Provision.
 The specific rules establishing the order of benefit determination for a child covered under more than one plan are as follows: